quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## stream_data_moved {#quic-streamdatamoved}
 Importance: Base

-Used to indicate when QUIC stream data moves between the different layers (for example passing from the application protocol (e.g., HTTP) to QUIC stream buffers and vice versa) or between the application protocol (e.g., HTTP) and the actual user application on top (for example a browser engine).
-This helps make clear the flow of data, how long data remains in various buffers and the overheads introduced by individual layers.
+The `stream_data_moved` event is used to indicate when QUIC stream data moves between the different layers.
+This helps make clear the flow of data, how long data remains in various buffers, and the overheads introduced by individual layers.

+For example, it can be useful to understand when when data moves from an application protocol (e.g., HTTP) to QUIC stream buffers and vice versa.
+Similarly, when data moves from the application protocol layer into a user-facing application such as a web browser.

-For example, this helps make clear whether received data on a QUIC stream is moved to the application protocol immediately (for example per received packet) or in larger batches (for example, all QUIC packets are processed first and afterwards the application layer reads from the streams with newly available data).
-This in turn can help identify bottlenecks, flow control issues or scheduling problems.
+The `stream_data_moved` event can provide insight into whether received data on a QUIC stream is moved to the application protocol immediately (for example per received packet) or in larger batches (for example, all QUIC packets are processed first and afterwards the application layer reads from the streams with newly available data).
+This can help identify bottlenecks, flow control issues, or scheduling problems.

 This event is only for data in QUIC streams.
-For data in QUIC Datagram Frames, see {{quic-datagramdatamoved}}.
+For data in QUIC Datagram Frames, see the `datagram_data_moved` event defined in {{quic-datagramdatamoved}}.

 Definition: